Life insurance for cancer patients and survivors is available here!

 - Is there any family history of the type of cancer you had?

 Cancer postpone periods vary widely from a few months to years…but more on this later.

 Buying life insurance after cancer is possible and we’ll help you get it.

 Life Insurance for Cancer Patients

 If you are currently a cancer patient, you may be wondering if you can even buy life insurance?

-Finding life insurance with cancer may limit your options to guaranteed issue life insurance or accidental death benefit policies.
+Finding coverage with cancer may limit your options to certain types of life insurance such as guaranteed issue or accidental death policies.

 In most cases, underwriters will not offer life insurance to you until you have completed all cancer treatments.
 You may also have a postpone period after completing all treatment before life insurance is available.

 Average Postpone Period by Cancer Stage

 |Stage 1||Surgery & Radiation/Chemo||12 months|